junxit/us-congress-bills-111/metadata.md

 - 2010-03-10 — Point of order raised in Senate with respect to amendment SA 3368.
 - 2010-03-10 — Point of order raised in Senate with respect to amendment SA 3427.
 - 2010-03-10 — Senate amendment agreed to: Amendment SA 3336 agreed to in Senate by Unanimous Consent.
+- 2010-03-18 — Message on Senate action sent to the House.
+- 2010-05-26 — Senate amendment submitted
+- 2010-05-28 — DEBATE - Pursuant to the provisions of H.Res.
+1403, the House proceeded with one hour of debate on the motion to agree to the Senate amendment to H.R.
+4213 with an amendment.
+Pursuant to the provisions of H.Res.
+1403 and at the conclusion of debate on the motion, the Chair will put the question in divided portions.
+- 2010-05-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-28 — Mr. Levin moved that the House agree with an amendment to the Senate amendment. (consideration: CR H4101-4187)
+- 2010-05-28 — On concurring in Senate amendment with amendment (except portion comprising section 523) Agreed to by the Yeas and Nays: 215 - 204 (Roll no. 324). (consideration: CR H4186)
+- 2010-05-28 — On concurring in Senate amendment with portion of amendment comprising section 523 Agreed to by recorded vote: 245 - 171 (Roll no. 325). (consideration: CR H4187)
+- 2010-05-28 — The Chair put the question on consideration of the motion to concur in Senate amendment with an amendment.
+Agreed to by voice vote.
+- 2010-05-28 — The previous question was ordered pursuant to the rule. (consideration: CR H4186-4187)